NEW NEWS: Publisher Bankruptcy

 Jerome AZ: Too Stubborn to Die

 Home Sweet Jerome: Death and Rebirth of Arizona’s Richest Copper Mining City is the first modern history of Jerome.
 It’s the history of how the town came back to life after mining abandoned it in 1953.
 It’s the story of how uncommon people—hippies, old timers, businesspeople, outlaws, artists—overcame antipathy for each other to create a new future from the shards of the past.
+It’s a book about how art and marijuana helped create a new community and rescue the town economically.

 “If you want to know about one of the quirkiest and strangest and most fascinating places in this country, you’ve got a great treat in store for you.
 Diane’s in-depth work on this over so many years is priceless.
 She captures, not just the history of the town, but, also an understanding of the human condition when confronted with the weirdness that is Jerome… Makes you want to go there and soak up the vibes—Bob Swanson, photographer